 The citrus fruit known as orange (Citrus sinensis L.) is a member of the Rutaceae family and an evergreen declining tree.
 In tropical and subtropical climes, orange trees are frequently grown for their fruit, which is skinned or chopped (to prevent the bitter rind) and consumed entire, or treated to obtain orange juice, as well as their aromatic peels.
 Around the world, 68.5 M tons of oranges were cultivated in 2008, mostly in Brazil and the US state of Florida.
 Oranges were grown in China by 2500 BC and came from Southeast Asia [17].
 Orange fruits are entirely peeled and utilized for food, orange juice production, or fragrance production.
 It includes a variety of vital vitamins, minerals, and nutrients that support healthy growth and development.
 Peels, seeds, and pulp are the waste products of the citrus processing business.
 Orange peels comprise around 50% of the weight of the fresh fruit and are high in pectin, cellulose, and hemicellulose but low in protein (5.8%) [18].
 50-70% of the fresh weight of the initial fruit is invented of the pulp.
 The peel (60-65%), interior tissues (30-35%), and seeds (0.5-10%) are all parts of it.
 The essential oils from the peel are abundant in bioactive substances such coumarins, flavonoids, carotenes, terpenes, and linalool [19].
-Natural phenolic chemicals, especially principally flavanone glycosides, naringin, hesperidine, narirutin, and neohesperidine, are abundant in it, making it stand out as a particularly rich source [20].
-Citrus flavonoids have been linked to a broad range of biological functions, involving antibacterial, anticancer, antidiabetic, and antioxidant actions [21].
-Additionally, Lv et al. [22] looked at how orange-peel essential oil affected acute otitis media oxidative stress.
-The blood levels of rats' malondialdehyde (MDA), immunoglobulin A (IgA), immunoglobulin G (IgG), and immunoglobulin M (IgM) could all be decreased, and antioxidant enzyme activity could be increased by using orange peel essential oil.
-For the above reasons, this study was performed to examine the possible effects of chromium consumption together with orange byproducts (peels and pulps) on the complications of obesity in rats.
+Natural phenolic chemicals, especially glycosides, principally flavanone naringin, hesperidine, narirutin, and neohesperidine, are abundant in it, making it stand out as a particularly rich source [20].
+Numerous biological processes, including antidiabetic, antibacterial, anticancer, and antioxidant properties, have been associated with citrus flavonoids [21].
+Additionally, Lv et al. [22] looked at how orangepeel essential oil affected acute otitis media rats' oxidative stress.
+The blood levels of malondialdehyde (MDA), immunoglobulin A (IgA), immunoglobulin G (IgG), and immunoglobulin M (IgM) could all be decreased, and antioxidant enzyme activity could be increased by using orange peel essential oil.
+This research was conducted to investigate the potential effects of chromium intake in conjunction with orange byproducts (peels and pulps) on obesity-related problems in rats.
 The scope of this study will also include the chemical composition, minerals, vitamins, and bioactive substances of such plant sections.